 When I separate the wheat from the chaff, I stand of the threshing floor of biblical criticism.
 All scripture is at once thrown up into the air and, once the wind has done its work, the evil things that are of man are blown away, while the good things that are of God return to the floor for harvest.

 Before I begin filtering scripture in this way I must first cast out the indefensible idea that scripture is inerrant and directly authored by God.
 In my eyes, the Bible is a human document – an anthology – telling the story of humankind’s experience of God.
 Indeed, it is a story about God, but the reality of this God is veiled by the cultural-historical trappings of it’s imperfect, but nevertheless, inspired authors.
 It could be said that the Bible is inspired by God in the same way that one’s diary is inspired by the events of daily life; it’s a reflection on personal experience.
 By understanding scripture in this way, it becomes subject to the honest interpretation of reasoning minds guided by the Holy Spirit.

 With scripture removed from its pedestal, I can begin applying my criteria.
 My personal experience of God leads me to conclude that the establishment, preservation, and fulfillment of shalom is God’s ultimate intent for all creation.
 It is this lens – the lens of God’s universal shalom – that filters my view of scripture.
 It is the wind that blows away the chaff.
-This lens, placed over the eyes of reason and skepticism, yield an understanding of the Bible that enriches and empowers the Christian life and thereby brings good to the world.
+This lens, placed over the eyes of reason and skepticism, yields an understanding of the Bible that enriches and empowers the Christian life and thereby brings good to the world.
 When I read the Bible, I continually ask myself if the character of what I’m reading reflects the character of who I know God to be.
 Does this part of scripture reflect God’s shalom?
 The answer is not always clear, but with careful study everything falls into place.